kr3v/haskell-gtd-nl/doc.md

   - 'good':
   - 'bad':

-- nice-to-have:
-  - `cabal get` fetches multiple versions of the same package, yet, as far as I understand, only of them is actually used during the build
+    | - `cabal get` fetches multiple versions of the same package, yet, as far as I understand, only of them is actually used during the build
-  - research Haskell formatters to avoid lines longer than 80/120 characters (wrap the imports, wrap the exports, wrap function declarations, ...)
+    | - research Haskell formatters to avoid lines longer than 80/120 characters (wrap the imports, wrap the exports, wrap function declarations, ...)
 		| - front-end:
 		|   - if there's no `.cabal` file in the workspace, avoid using the server
 		| - back-end:
-8		|   - consider caching last known 'good' version of file local declarations - probably a bad idea in case lines changed; however, it can be verified in runtime
+		|   - consider caching last known 'good' version of file local declarations - probably a bad idea in case lines changed; however, it can be verified in runtime
-9   |   - if there's no resolution cache, try building it dynamically?
+    |   - if there's no resolution cache, try building it dynamically?
     |   - Cabal support:
     |     - 'global' Cabal language directives
 		| - undecided: